halnak/fritter-backend/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
-- `409` user has not refreeted this freet
+- `404` if the refreet object for this freetId is invalid

 #### `POST /api/users/following` - Follow another user